-Robin Haigh is a composer from London, whose music has been performed across the UK, as well as in America, France, Lithuania, and Taiwan.
+Robin Haigh is a composer from London, whose music has been performed across the UK, as well as in America, France, and Lithuania.
+His work has been featured at Kings Place, Cheltenham Festival, and the National Opera Center in New York.

 Robin is also interested in writing for rarely heard instruments.
 These include pieces for early music performers such as lutenist Elizabeth Kenny, the Dunedin Consort, and recorder player Tabea Debus.
 Robin also has a keen interest in writing for the accordion, and has written for Ian Watson with CHROMA, and worked alongside young accordionists on the Palendriai International Composers Course, run by Martynas Levickis.